 The model above reminds me about the shape of an office desk.
 If it were taller, imagine working there.
 To me the design influence are the angles.
 Careful consideration was given to geometry and how those angles define the appearance.

 I like that this idea has some free form appeal with one side hanging down.
 Again we see frosted glass, but in this case there is a white ceramic base that has a unique shape.

 In a room where matching colors is important, this may be the suggestion for you.
 The soft white blends very well with the carpet and flooring.
-My guess is that careful consideration was given by the home owner when this model was selected for purchase.
+My guess is the home owner gave that careful consideration when selecting this model for purchase.

-This model is very slim in nature and may in fact not appear too sturdy.
+This model is very slim and may in fact not appear too sturdy.
 Consider this when you are shopping and thinking about how your family and lifestyle may impact your buying decision.
-The extra ledge does create a good nook for storage.
+The extra ledge creates a good nook for storage.